PFOS / PFOA

 Have PFOS and PFOA been detected in the region?

 PFOS and/or PFOA have been detected in 26 water systems in California, including six in Orange County.
 Two of Anaheim’s 17 wells had detections above the health advisory, however, subsequent testing found that the contaminant levels had fallen below the health advisories.
-Out of an abundance of caution, the use of these two wells has been minimized to the extent practicable.

 What is Anaheim doing about PFOS and PFOA?